 Prior to MCE Social Capital, Ben served as Director of Start-Up Development at American Express, where he led a team creating initiatives to fuel high-growth entrepreneurship in the United States.

-Prior to American Express, Ben helped start Indego Africa, a lifestyle brand and social venture that provides more than 1,500 female entrepreneurs in Rwanda and Ghana with access to global markets and business education.
+Prior to American Express, Ben helped start Indego Africa, a lifestyle brand and social venture that provides thousands of female entrepreneurs in Rwanda and Ghana with access to global markets and business education.
 In 2010, Harvard Business School published a case study about Indego Africa and Ben’s leadership as COO & General Counsel and then CEO.

 Ben started his career as a litigation attorney with an international law firm in New York City, where he represented corporations and individuals in major business disputes and government investigations.

-Ben has contributed to the public dialogue about law, entrepreneurship, and innovation through more than 80 speaking engagements at a variety of venues, including Harvard Business School, Harvard Law School, Harvard Kennedy School, the US State Department, the United Nations, the National Press Club, the US Chamber of Commerce, NYU School of Law, Columbia School of Law, American Express, and Goldman Sachs.
-He has been quoted in dozens of media outlets, from Women’s Wear Daily to the New York Times, and regularly writes essays and articles for a variety of publications.
-Ben also co-authored a chapter for the book Social Entrepreneurship in the Age of Atrocities, which was described as a “compendium of searing testimony about the immense practical challenges that idealistic changemakers can overcome by dint of their unflagging energy, incandescent visions of humanity and justice, and on-the-ground skills and resourcefulness.”
+Ben has contributed to the public dialogue about entrepreneurship and innovation through more than 100 speaking engagements at a variety of venues, including Harvard Business School, Harvard Law School, Harvard Kennedy School, the US State Department, the United Nations, the National Press Club, the US Chamber of Commerce, NYU School of Law, Columbia School of Law, American Express, and Goldman Sachs.
+He has been quoted in dozens of media outlets, from the New York Times to Women’s Wear Daily, and regularly writes essays and articles for a variety of publications.
+Ben also co-authored a chapter for the book Social Entrepreneurship in the Age of Atrocities, which was described as a "compendium of searing testimony about the immense practical challenges that idealistic changemakers can overcome by dint of their unflagging energy, incandescent visions of humanity and justice, and on-the-ground skills and resourcefulness."

 In 2014, Ben teamed up with the founder of Kickstarter to co-found Dollar a Day (now called Give One), a web platform helping people discover and support great nonprofits.
 It has been featured in Fast Company, Crain’s, TechCrunch, and the Financial Times.